roytang/blog/content/posts/2005/02/xbox-millennium-falcon.md

 <img src="http://roytang.net/files/xbox_falcon.jpg" alt="X-box Millenium Falcon" width="500" height="375" />

-It&#8217;s a heavily modified X-box made to look like the Millenium Falcon!
-I&#8217;d buy it, but it&#8217;s a PAL version =p
+It&'s a heavily modified X-box made to look like the Millenium Falcon!
+I&'d buy it, but it&'s a PAL version =p

 via